GitKraken Client 3.x

 - For more information, check out our commit template documentation.

-- For those times when you can’t network eight connection machines and debug two million lines of code all on your own, GitKraken will now display co-authored commits!
+- For those times when you can’t network eight connection machines and debug two million lines of code all on your own, GitKraken Client will now display co-authored commits!

 - Learn how to format co-authors in your commit message!